dglazkov/polymath/README.md

 This format is effectively the library format but missing a version, embedding_model, and each chunk missing embedding and token_count.

-Then run `python3 -m converter <FILENAME>`.
+Then run `python3 -m import.main <FILENAME>`.
 It will create a new file with the same name but a `.pkl` extension in the `out/` directory.

 ### Running the server